-We are addressing a crucial topic: the installation of sliding windows and projection bays on your converted van or motorhome!
+We are addressing a crucial topic: the installation of Windows projecting and sliding windows on your converted van or motorhome!

-In this article, we will show you how to install sliding fixed windows!
+In this article, we show you how to install fixed sliding windows!

 -

-Installation supplies for projection bay on converted van
+Installation supplies for Push window on converted van

 - Step 1: Cut the internal reinforcement